Safeguarding Policy

 5. Responsibilities

-a.
 Management

-• Ensure all staff are trained on safeguarding policies
+• Train staff on safeguarding policy

-• Designate a Safeguarding Lead/Officer
+• Designate a safeguarding officer

-• Maintain reporting systems and incident documentation
+• Maintain reporting systems and records

-b.
-All Staff and Volunteers
+Staff and Volunteers

-• Report concerns or disclosures immediately
+• Report concerns immediately

 • Maintain professional boundaries

-• Treat all individuals with respect and dignity
+• Treat all individuals with dignity

-6. Code of Conduct for Working with Children and Vulnerable Adults
+6. Code of Conduct

-• Listen to children and adults respectfully
+• Listen respectfully

 • Use appropriate language